Building a Partition Wall in Garage in 9 Simple, Easy Steps!

 If you are lucky, you will have a ceiling joist running exactly above where the bottom plate has been anchored to the garage floor.
 However, the chances of this happening are pretty slim!

 So you will need to add blocking between two adjacent joists and fix the top plate to the blocking.
-For a partition wall a single top plate is sufficient as the wall is not load bearing.
+A single top plate is sufficient as the wall is not load-bearing.

 However, you can use a top plate and a double top plate to make sure your partition wall is sturdy and can take a few knocks.